Welcome to the Artist’s Edition (AE) Index, complete coverage of all things AE.

 Here’s what Scott Dunbier had to say:

 Hey, are you a fan of IDW (or other publishers) Artist’s Edition type books?
 Then you might want to check this out and become a Patreon backer.
-This site is a true labor of love, there is no reason for the proprietor to put all this energy, time, and incredible detail into this project except for the pure love of these books.
-If you can spare a buck or two or 10, this truly is worth it.
+This site is a true labour of love, there is no reason for the proprietor to put all this energy, time, and incredible detail into this project except for the pure love of these books.
 Updates regularly, all books are reviewed, a terrific podcast… Okay, I’m gushing, but I really appreciate what Scott VanderPloeg does—and if you love AE books, you will too!

 And Tom Surgeon at The Comics Reporter: In Praise Of The Specific.